babylonchain/btc-staker/docs/interacting-with-daemon.md

 can use your validator BTC public key in the `--validator-pks` flag of the `stake` command.

-### 2. Spend staked funds:
+### 2. Withdraw staked funds

-Spends staking transaction and sends funds back to staker this can only be done after timelock of staking transaction expires.
+The staker can withdraw the staked funds after the timelock of the staking transaction expires.

 ```bash
 $ stakercli daemon unstake \
   --staking-transaction-hash 6bf442a2e864172cba73f642ced10c178f6b19097abde41608035fb26a601b10
 ```

-### 3. Unbond BTC tokens:
+### 3. Unbond staked funds

 Initiates the unbonding flow: builds unbonding tx, send to babylon, wait for signatures, and send unbonding tx to BTC chain.